A Little Background on Acupuncture and Its Benefits

 What You Can Expect During Your First Session

-Our specialist will place several acupuncture needles in strategic locations based on your assessment.
-Though the insertions will not hurt, you will likely feel a slight pinch when the needle enters the skin.
+Our specialist will place acupuncture needles in strategic locations based on your assessment.
+Though the insertions will not hurt, you really will feel a slight pinch when the needle enters the skin.
 However, it will only last a second or two.